kilpkonn/msc-thesis/main.typ

 = Background <background>
 In this chapter we are taking a look at what the term search is, how is it used and how are the algorithms for it implemented in some of the tools we've chosen.
 We will also take a look at the type system of the Rust programming language to see how it relates to type systems of other languages that have tools for term search.
-In the end we'll briefly cover how autocomplete is implemented in modern tools. #todo("..to give some context of what we are improving on?")
+In the end we'll briefly cover how autocomplete is implemented in modern tools to give some context of the framefork we are working in and tools what we are improving on.

 == Term search <term-search>
-#todo("term search is..")
+Term search (often known as proof search) is generating programs (searching terms) that satisfy some type in given context.
+It is often used in automated theorem proving.

 The Curry-Howard correspondence is a direct correspondence between computer programs and mathematical proofs.
 It is the basic idea in proof assistants such as Coq and Isabelle and also in dependently typed languages such as Agda and Idris.
 The idea is to state a proposition as a type and then to prove it by producing a value of the given type as explained in @propositions-as-types.